fsharp/fsharp.org/guides/engineering/issues.md

 Please follow the links below to make a suggestion, report an issue with F# and/or contribute a fix.

+You can contribute to this page [by proposing an edit](https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/engineering/issues.md).

 ### Core Tools

 |:------------------|:--|:--------------------|:--|:------------------|:--|:------------------|